lunfardo314/proxima/README.md

-# Proxima
+# Proxima: a DAG-based cooperative distributed ledger

 **Warning!
 This repository contains an ongoing development.
 Currently, it is in the experimental (prototype) version.
 It definitely contains bugs.
 The code should no be used in production!**

-Proxima is the node for  _distributed_, _decentralized_ and _permissionless_ UTXO ledger with DAG-based _cooperative_ and _leaderless_ consensus, also known as the _UTXO tangle_.
+A _distributed_, _decentralized_ and _permissionless_ UTXO ledger
-* The [technical whitepaper](docs/Proxima_WP.pdf) contains detailed description of the *cooperative ledger* concept
+with DAG-based _cooperative_ and _leaderless_ consensus, also known as the _UTXO tangle_.

-* [TODO list](TODO.md) contains a constantly changing list of pending and ongoing development topics with their completion status
+Proxima is like Bitcoin/PoW or PoS.
+Yet it is neither PoW, no PoS system

-* here will be instructions how to run small Proxima testnet **TBD**
+## Introduction
 Proxima presents a novel architecture for a distributed ledger, commonly referred to as a "blockchain".
 The ledger of Proxima is organized in the form of directed acyclic graph (DAG) with UTXO transactions as vertices, rather than as a chain of blocks.

 Consensus on the state of ledger assets, is achieved through the profit-driven behavior of token holders which are the only category of participants in the network.
-This behavior is viable only when they cooperate by following _biggest ledger coverage_ rule, similarly to the _longest chain rule_ in PoW blockchains.
+This behavior is viable only when they cooperate by following the _biggest ledger coverage_ rule, similarly to the _longest chain rule_ in PoW blockchains.

 The profit-and-consensus seeking behavior is facilitated by enforcing purposefully designed UTXO transaction validity constraints.
-The participation of token holders in the network is naturally and completely permissionless.
+The only prerequisite is liquidity of the token.
+Thus, participation of token holders in the network is naturally and completely permissionless.
-Proxima distributed ledger does not require miners, validators, committees or staking.
+Proxima distributed ledger does not require special categories of miners, validators, committees or staking, with their functions and trust assumptions.

 In the proposed architecture, participants do not need knowledge of the global state of the system or the total order of ledger updates.
 The setup allows to achieve high throughput and scalability alongside with low transaction costs,